marrlab/BaSiC/README.md

 If you have any issues concerning BaSiC, please report them in the [Issues](https://github.com/QSCD/BaSiC/issues) section of this GitHub repository and we will try to find a solution.

-## PyBaSiC
+## BaSiCPy
-Python version of BaSiC implementation (https://github.com/peng-lab/PyBaSiC)
+Python version of BaSiC implementation (https://github.com/peng-lab/BaSiCPy)